 Key Takeaways

-• The revised scope thresholds after Omnibus I, the transitional provisions for Wave 1 entities that fall below the new thresholds, and the timeline for Wave 2 legislation
+- You’ll know the revised scope thresholds after Omnibus I and the transitional provisions for Wave 1 entities that fall below the new thresholds, plus the timeline for Wave 2 legislation and its current status

 From NaDiVeG to NaBeG: what actually changed